How to Exercise the Transverse Abdominal Muscle

 How to Do a Plank with Medicine Ball Knee-Tuck

 - Place a medicine ball on the floor.
 Get into a plank or pushup position with feet near the medicine ball and arms extended.

 - To begin the plank with medicine ball knee tuck exercise, put left foot on medicine ball while stabilizing your core by tightening or contracting your abs.
 Once you are stabilized, pull the right knee into your chest quickly and then extend the same leg back out towards the medicine ball.
 Repeat 10 to 15 times with the same leg.
 Then repeat this cycle with the left knee towards your chest and the right foot on the medicine ball.

 - Once you've reached exhaustion, take your foot off the medicine ball and lower your knees to the floor and sit up.
 Rest for 1 to 2 minutes and repeat for 1 to 2 more rounds.

-The best ab exercise for transverse abdominals is the Vacuum.
+The best ab exercise for transverse abdominal is the vacuum.
 It can be done by all levels and literally anywhere at anytime.
 You can do it while sitting up or lying down.
 It can be done in bed, at the office, or while driving your car.
-All you have to do is suck your belly in as far as you can and hold for 10 to 15 seconds.
-Make sure you are pulling your abs in as they were meeting your back.
+All you have to do is exhale as much as you can, suck your belly in as far as it will go, and hold for 10 to 15 seconds.
+Make sure you are pulling your abs in as if they were meeting your back.

 You may also kill two birds with one stone in this workout by exercising your pelvic floor muscles (the muscles that stop the urine flow) at the same time.
 Pull your pelvic floor muscles upward at the same time you are pulling your abdominal muscles inward.